pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/samples/bar-d3-sandbox/step1-environment-preparation.md

   ```

 2. Now, you should edit the just created `package.json` file and add the `paths` property to it,
-   to define the root AMD/RequireJS module ID as `pentaho/visual/samples/barD3`:
+   to define the root AMD/RequireJS module identifier as `pentaho/visual/samples/barD3`:

    ```json
    {